 Great schools don’t just happen – it takes a community dedicated to education to make a difference.
 Donate today to make your impact!

 Where does the Educational Excellence Fund money go?

 The Educational Excellence Fund raises funds to help IUSD (Irvine Unified School District) provide each student in every school a world-class educational experience.
-Since 1996, IPSF has donated more than $68 million to support Irvine schools in critical areas including class size reduction, music, science, afterschool enrichment programs, technology, and health & wellness.
-For a detailed view of funding made possible from parent and community donations last year, see below.
+Since 1996, IPSF has donated more than $73 million to support Irvine schools in critical areas including classroom support, mental health, music, STEAM, and health & wellness.
+For a detailed view of funding made possible from parent and community donations, see the graphic below.